ahadeldev/ahadeldev/README.md

 ## 🌟 Fun Facts About Me
 - I enjoy playing video games.
-- I'm a big fan of [Reading, , Going to the gym, AI and gaming].
+- I'm a big fan of Reading, Going to the gym, AI and gaming.
 - My coding mantra: *"The code of today builds the solutions of tomorrow, keep learning, keep exploring, and let curiosity be your greatest compiler."*

 ---